Shizuka Miura: Biography

 Shizuka Miura initiated in the art of dollmaking under the influence and mentorship of master dollmaker Katan Amano.
 Shizuka became recognized in Japan notably for her gothic ball-jointed dolls.

 In circa 1992, Shizuka started her musical career by adapting her poetry into music.
 Initially, she rented venues and performed by herself.
 Shizuka soon formed an eponymous band with musicians from the Tokyo psychedelic underground scene.
 With the group, she worked on the release of a studio album, three live albums, and two video albums.
 Shizuka also performed in many live shows in Japan, two tours in the United States, and a festival in Scotland.

-Shizuka died on circa 31 January 2010.
-Her cause of death was suicide.
+Shizuka died by suicide on circa 31 January 2010.
 Mason Jones wrote that "it may have been due to medication", but it remains publicly unknown.
 On 25 April, a DVD-video album was released by PSF Records as a tribute to Shizuka containing one of the last live performances by her group recorded at the ShowBoat live venue in Tokyo on 30 December 2008.